IC3600SVDE1B1B - Vibration Alarm Card

 FREQUENTLY ASKED QUESTIONS:

-What is the function of the Vibration Alarm Card?
+What is a Vibration Alarm Card?

 How do I connect the vibration sensors to the card?